 Like everything else in life, tires get old.
-And just like us, they may look OK and be fine in everyday use, but they reach a stage where they are no longer able to perform at their peak, regardless of mileage.
+And just like us, they may look OK and be fine in everyday use.
+But they reach a stage where they are no longer able to perform at their peak, regardless of mileage.

 Scientists and engineers use these materials to arrive at a balance of wear, wet and dry grip, weight, noise and rolling resistance.
 Over a period of time – somewhere in the five-seven year range, the tire gets to the stage where it no longer is able to perform as intended.

-Look closely at the sidewall of a tire, near the wheel or rim.
-All new tires sold in North America since 2000 must carry a number that complies with a directive from Transport Canada and the U.S. Department of Transportation (DOT).
+How can you tell the age of your tires?
+Look closely at the sidewall, near the wheel or rim.
+All new tires sold in North America since 2000 carry a number that complies with a directive from Transport Canada and the U.S. Department of Transportation (DOT).
 That complex number, starting with the letters DOT, consists of 11 or 12 digits.
 It is known as the Tire Identification Code, and identifies where and when the tire was produced.
 The last four digits are the ones you are concerned with.
 For example 0508 would tell you the tire was produced in the fifth week of 2008.

 If your tires are more than 6-8 years old they may be past their “best by” date.